blocrunx/Nonprofit_Deep_Learning/README.md

 - 3 neurons in the third layer.

-- a single sigmoid neuron in the output function.
+- 1 sigmoid neuron in the output function.